 Some common symptoms of myopia include:

 Astigmatism is a condition that occurs when an imperfection in the cornea or lens of your eye causes light entering the eye to be scattered which causes cloudy vision.
 There are two main types of astigmatism; corneal and lenticular astigmatism.
 Both can affect anyone and at any age.

 Some common symptoms of astigmatism are:

-The primary difference between these two conditions is that they are two distinctive refractive error, people with myopia will have blurred vision at long distances, while people with astigmatism will experience blurred vision at any distance.
-In any case, there are more differences between both conditions that incorporate indications and starting point.
+The primary difference between these two conditions is that they are two distinctive refractive errors, people with myopia will have blurred vision at long distances, while people with astigmatism will experience blurred vision at any distance.
+In any case, there are more differences between both conditions that incorporate indications and starting points.

 The following are some of the key differences between myopia and astigmatism: